jonocodes/whyfi/slides.md

 ## Return on investment

+&nbsp;

-You spend $350 in credit card fees and got $5000 in flights/hotels.
+Spend $350 in credit card fees and got $5000 in flights/hotels

+vs

 Put $350 in the S&P 500 and in two years that will be $420